FloorPlanCAD: A Large-Scale CAD Drawing Dataset for Panoptic Symbol Spotting: Introduction

 In our experiments, we found that Euclidean features captures by Convolutional Neural Networks (CNNs) can improve the performance.
 Therefore we propose a novel network combining GCNs and CNNs, which achieves state-of-the-art performance on the semantic symbol spotting task, and leads us to a baseline network for the panoptic symbol spotting task.

 The goal of our research is to push the development of perception on the CAD drawing by providing large-scale annotated dataset and a baseline algorithm.
 Our main contributions are:

-\begin{itemize} \item We present a large-scale real-world dataset of over 10,000 CAD drawings with line-grained annotations, covering various types of builds, e.g. residential towers, schools, hospitals, shopping malls, office buildings.
+\begin{itemize} \item We present a large-scale real-world dataset of over 15,000 CAD drawings with line-grained annotations, covering various types of buildings, e.g. residential towers, schools, hospitals, shopping malls and office buildings.
 To the best of our knowledge, it is the first of its kind.

-\item We introduce the task of \textit{panoptic symbol spotting}, which is a relaxation of the traditional symbol spotting problem, considering the instance spotting of countable things and the semantic detection of uncountable stuff as one recognition task.
+\item We introduce the task of \textit{panoptic symbol spotting}, which is a generalization of the traditional symbol spotting problem, considering the instance spotting of countable things and the semantic labeling of uncountable stuff as one recognition task.
 A panoptic metric is provided for evaluating the prediction quality of various methods.

 \item We propose a CNN-GCN method, which achieved state-of-the-art performance on the semantic symbol spotting task, and help us build a unified baseline network for the panoptic symbol spotting task. \end{itemize}